Berlin’s Humboldt Forum is reigniting a debate over who has the right to own and display Africa’s heritage.

 And they let him walk free.

-In fact, they paid him for it.
-Governments across the globe spend millions of dollars a year on criminal informants, creating a system where–for big fish like José Manuel Ramos–crime truly does pay.
+In fact, they paid him to do it.
+Law enforcement agencies across the globe are giving millions of dollars to criminal informants, creating a system where–for big fish like José Manuel Ramos–crime truly does pay.

 Ten years after UN Peacekeepers introduced cholera to Haiti, against all odds, Haiti’s cholera crisis now appears to be over.